FOREX-Downbeat ECB knocks wind out of euro bulls

 cutting its main 0.75 percent policy rate before opting to leave

 it on hold, even as it slashed forecasts for growth.
-They also
+It also

 touched on the idea of cutting its deposit rate into negative